Latrobe, Pennsylvania: Economy

 The Latrobe Brewing Company, founded in 1939, was one of the largest breweries in the United States and the maker of Rolling Rock beer.
 In May 2006, Anheuser-Busch purchased the Rolling Rock brands, but not the brewery.
 Later in 2006, the plant was bought by City Brewing Company and has since produced beers under contract for other vendors.

 Metals manufacturer Kennametal was founded in Latrobe in 1938.

 Government

 Latrobe was incorporated as a borough in 1854, and as a borough with home-rule status known as the "City of Latrobe" in 1999.
 Federally, Latrobe is part of Pennsylvania's 14th congressional district.

 Education

 Latrobe is served by the public Greater Latrobe School District, which includes three elementary schools, one junior high school, and Greater Latrobe Senior High School.
+The high school is in nearby Unity Township.

-Additionally, Saint Vincent College and Saint Vincent Seminary are in the borough, both of which are operated by Saint Vincent Archabbey.
+Additionally, Saint Vincent College and Saint Vincent Seminary are in Unity Township, while having a Latrobe post office address.
+Both are operated by Saint Vincent Archabbey.